Common dance injuries and prevention techniques

 Cartilage tears

-For those who maybe aren’t aware, the cartilage is a connective tissue which can be found in many areas of the body, including the elbows, knees and ankles.
+For those who may not be aware, cartilage is a connective tissue which can be found in many areas of the body, including the elbows, knees and ankles.
 As you can imagine, cartilage tears are quite painful, and they often occur when landing, rotating or putting pressure on the joints.
+As a result, this is among the most common dance injuries, as you may often be overextending joints or practising jumps or lifts.

 One of the main types of cartilage tears is a meniscus tear, which is a tear in your knee.
 A dancer would most likely suffer a meniscus knee tear as a result of landing a jump wrong, twisting a knee, or turning out while straightening the knee.